camerongillette/simplexlsx/README.md

 simplexlsx
 ==========

-Simplexlsx fork by Sergey Schuchkin
+Simplexlsx fork by Cameron Gillette

+Added example number 5 to deal with a wider variety of xlsx files.